malmostad/wag/pages/getting_started.md

 # Getting Started

-The term "global assets" here refers to the common JavaScript, stylesheet, web fonts and a few images that are share by all intranet applications.
+The term "global assets" refers to the JavaScript, stylesheet, web fonts and a few images that are share by all intranet applications at the City of Malmö.
 The global asset files are served from a public available asset server: assets.malmo.se.
 Each application will likely have its own additional assets for application specific styling and functionallity.

-## Include the Global Assets In Your Markup
+## Include the Global Assets In Your Application
-To use the global assets, you need to include a stylesheet and a JavaScript file in your application as well as a favicon referencea and a few conditional includes for older browsers.
-Be sure to use the HTML5 doctype to get it all working.
+To use the global assets, you need to include a stylesheet and a JavaScript file in your application as well as a favicon reference and a few conditional includes for older browsers.
+Be sure to use the HTML5 doctype and the `X-UA-Compatible` meta tag to get it all working.

 Your `head` block should look like this: